Sam Baggette/Oxfam

 • Data which we use to look after your welfare onsite and information specific to the festival(s) you volunteer at.

-This includes, but is not limited to: medical/access requirements, emergency contact details, transport arrangements, friends contact details etc.
+This includes, but is not limited to: medical details, accessibility information, emergency contact details, transport arrangements, friends contact details etc.

 We will keep this information for no more than 12 months from the time you apply for a festival.